Zajno/action-gitflow-setup/README.md

 ## Git Flow

- - `main` below can be overriden by `production-branch` input var
+ - `main` below can be overridden by `production-branch` input var
- - `sync staging` label can be overriden by `sync-staging-label-name` input var
+ - `sync staging` label can be overridden by `sync-staging-label-name` input var

 Case                          | Environment | Build   | Deploy
 --------                      | ----------- | -----   | ------